 Tax Law LL.M.
 Admitted Students

 Admitted students are required to submit a nonrefundable $500 enrollment confirmation deposit upon accepting the offer of admission.
-This deposit will be applied toward course fees.
+This deposit will be applied toward tuition.

 Seattle is divided into numerous unique neighborhoods.
 Most University of Washington students prefer to live in neighborhoods such as the University District, Ravenna, Wallingford, or Capitol Hill for their proximity to the University.
 ASUW’s Student Housing Affairs office maintains lists of rental houses, apartments, and boarding houses - location is: G20 Student Union (HUB),